theforeman/kafo/README.md

 * '25' means that kafo could not get default values from puppet
 * '130' user interrupt (^C)

+## Running Puppet Profiling

+As of Puppet 3.2, performance data can be gathered during a puppet run by assing the `--profile` option.
+See [Tune Puppet for Performance with Profiler](https://puppetlabs.com/blog/tune-puppet-performance-profiler) for more information from the Puppet team.
+Users who wish to perform a Kafo run and gather this type of profiling data to analyze can pass the same option to their installer.
+The profiling data will then be present in the normal Kafo logs.

 # License

 This project is licensed under the GPLv3+.